data-fair/data-fair/doc/pages/user-guide-backoffice/edition-dataset-en.md

 ### Enrichment

 Enrichment allows to import columns from a reference base.
-It is possible to improuve you data and cross with data from open data such as the SIRENE database, INSEE data, the cadastre or the BAN.
+It is possible to improuve you data and cross with data from open&nbsp;data such as the SIRENE database, INSEE data, the cadastre or the BAN.

 Several steps are necessary to create a data enrichment: